 - Stupa consisted of a cylindrical drum and a circular anda with a harmika and chhatra on the top which remains consistent throughout with minor variations and changes in shape and size.

 - Gateways were also added in the later periods.

 Depiction of Buddha in Chaityas

-- During the early period, Buddha is depicted symbolically through footprints, stupas, lotus throne, chakra, etc.
+- During the early period, Buddha was depicted symbolically through footprints, stupas, lotus throne, chakra, etc.

 - Gradually narrative became a part.

-- The main events associated with the Buddha’s life which were frequently depicted were events related to birth, renunciation, enlightment, dhammachakrapravartana (first sermon), and mahaparinirvana (death).
+- The main events associated with the Buddha’s life that were frequently depicted were events related to birth, renunciation, enlightenment, dhammachakrapravartana (first sermon), and mahaparinirvana (death).

 Compiled by Jijo Sudarshan